Internet, phones & electricity

 Coverage

 There is almost complete coverage in large towns and cities across Patagonia, but when travelling between cities, cruising in the fjords or hiking in national parks there is little to no signal, and cell phones are not recommended as a reliable form of communication.
-There are a lot of black spots due to the general topography of the land, and even a gust of wind (which is not uncommon!) can cause problems with signal.

 Many cafes, restaurants and hotels in towns and cities have WIFI.
 More remote estancias and lodges may have limited signal and even limited electricity.